Robert D. Bohn: Vietnam War

 Bohn graduated in June 1967 and received orders for deployment in Vietnam.
-He joined the staff of 1st Marine Division under the command of Major General Donn J. Robertson and was assigned to Division Operations Officer.
+He joined the staff of the 1st Marine Division under the command of Major General Donn J. Robertson and was assigned to Division Operations Officer.
 His division took part in the combats in Quế Sơn Valley at that time and Bohn assumed command of 5th Marine Regiment on October 17, 1967.

 He led his regiment during Operation Auburn in December 1967 at Go Noi Island south of Danang.
 This search and destroy mission was launched on December 28 and Bohn assumed operational command of the operation.
 He came under enemy mortar fire, but remain calm and led his units during the attack on entrenched enemy positions.
 Bohn deployed his command in forward area and continued in operation until January 3, 1968.
 For his gallantry in action and leadership, Bohn was decorated with his second Silver Star.

 When enemy launched Tet Offensive at the end of January 1968, his regiment took part in the street fighting during the Battle of Huế.
-Bohn was transferred to the staff of 1st Marine Division at the beginning of May and appointed assistant chief of staff for operations.
+Bohn was transferred to the staff of 1st Marine Division at the beginning of May and appointed Assistant Chief of Staff for Operations.
 He took part in Operation Allen Brook in the summer of 1968 and received the Legion of Merit with Combat "V" for his service in this capacity.

-Bohn was ordered back to the States in July 1968 and appointed secretary of the general staff at Headquarters Marine Corps under Lieutenant General William J. Van Ryzin.
+Bohn was ordered back to the States in July 1968 and appointed Secretary of the General Staff at Headquarters Marine Corps under Lieutenant General William J. Van Ryzin.
 While in this capacity, he was decorated with the recently established Meritorious Service Medal.
-Bohn was promoted to the rank of brigadier general on September 10, 1969, and appointed assistant division commander, 2nd Marine Division at Camp Lejeune, North Carolina.
+Bohn was promoted to the rank of Brigadier General on September 10, 1969, and appointed Assistant Division Commander, 2nd Marine Division at Camp Lejeune, North Carolina.

-Brigadier General Bohn also served as temporary division commander from June 5 to September 28, 1971, when his superior, Major General Michael P. Ryan was appointed Deputy Commander Fleet Marine Force Atlantic.
-He was relieved by Major General Fred E. Haynes Jr. at the end of September of that year and subsequently ordered back to Headquarters Marine Corps in Washington, D.C., as assistant chief of staff for programs.
+Brigadier General Bohn also served as temporary Division Commanding Officer from June 5 to September 28, 1971, when his superior, Major General Michael P. Ryan was appointed Deputy Commander Fleet Marine Force Atlantic.
+He was relieved by Major General Fred E. Haynes Jr. at the end of September of that year and subsequently ordered back to Headquarters Marine Corps in Washington, D.C., as Assistant Chief of Staff for programs.

-He was promoted to the rank of major general on May 1, 1973, and assumed duties as commanding general of Marine Corps Base Camp Lejeune on August 22 of that year.
-In this capacity, Bohn was co-responsible for the marine military training on the East Coast in the later part of Vietnam War.
+He was promoted to the rank of Major General on May 1, 1973, and assumed duties as Commanding General of Marine Corps Base Camp Lejeune on August 22nd of that year.
+In this capacity, Bohn was co-responsible for the Marine military training on the East Coast in the later part of Vietnam War.
 For his service in this capacity, he was decorated with his second Legion of Merit.

 Major General Robert D. Bohn retired from the Marine Corps service on September 1, 1974, after 32 years of service to his country.